-Detection of rare, cryptic, benthicdwelling animals like freshwater mussels is challenging, and can be affected by a variety of factors.
-Please refer to the Species Detectability section for the flat pigtoe above for the descriptions of these factors.
+Detection of rare, cryptic, benthic-dwelling animals like freshwater mussels is challenging, and can be affected by a variety of factors.
+Please refer to "Species Detectability" for the flat pigtoe, above, for the descriptions of these factors.
 The yellow blossom was a small-sized mussel most often found buried in substrate in shallow riffle and shoal areas.
 However, mussels can be found in sub-optimal conditions, depending on where they dropped off of the host fish.